St. John’s holds off late surge to beat No. 16 Arizona 70-67

 STEERE’S DEBUT

-Ian Steere scored two points in his debut with St. John’s.
+Ian Steere scored two points in his St. John’s debut.
 Steere missed the first 12 games while sitting out a year after transferring from North Carolina State.
-Steere played one game for the Wolfpack before transferring.
+Steere played one game for the Wolfpack before leaving.

 UP NEXT

-St. John’s: Hosts No. 17 Butler on Christmas Eve in the Big East opener.s
+St. John’s: Hosts No. 17 Butler on New Year’s Eve in the Big East opener.

 Arizona: Hosts rival Arizona State in the Pac-12 opener for both teams Jan.
 4.